zio/zio/docs/howto/migrate/migration-guide.md

 |-------------------------|---------|
 | zio.blocking.Blocking.* | ZIO.*   |

+We can also provide a user-defined blocking executor in ZIO 2.x with the `Runtime#withBlockingExecutor` operator that constructs a new `Runtime` with the specified blocking executor.

 ### Console Service

 Method names in the _Console_ service were renamed to the more readable names: